Photograph by Rus Bowden

 A long time seemed to pass, during which Anna fingered the cup's dainty handle in her clumsy, work-roughed hands.
 I'm just a farmwoman, a redneck with dirty fingernails.
 Grandmother must be disappointed.
 She had such hopes for me to turn out differently.
 That is why she is quiet.

 But when she looked up, her grandmother was looking at her with kind solicitude.
-That face that was so much like her own, round but sharp planes to it.
+That face so much like her own, round but sharp planes to it.
 High cheekbones that could cut.
 But the eyes were set back into shadows and hard to read.

 "I'm sorry, Grandma," Anna said quietly.
 "I tried to do the right things in life.
 But everything just kept... slipping away from me.
 It seems like nothing turned out the way it was supposed to, did it?
 There should have been more."
 It had been her grandmother who had loved her more than anyone as a girl, and she so wanted to please her.
 It was her grandmother who had been an English teacher and had given Anna all the right books to read.
 And taken her to the ballet, and tried to teach her about culture, a thing foreign to Anna in her own backwoods town, in her own noisy and chaotic house with her unstable mother.
 She would have lived with her grandmother year round if she could.